NU-SANE Sexual Assault Nurse ExaminerCredits: None

 Course Type(s): None

 Focuses on advanced knowledge of psychiatric/mental health nursing.
 Assessment, treatment planning and therapeutic interventions with individuals, families and groups will be introduced.
 Offers various treatment models including the classic schools and current developments in individuals, families and groups.
 Each therapeutic modality will be presented using key concepts, an explanation of the therapeutic process and application of techniques.
-In view of the reliance on direct practice experiences with individuals, families and groups, students will be placed in clinical sites concurrently with the courses NU-672P and NU-672S.
 Students must earn a minimum of a B in the course.
 Students who receive less than a B will be required to repeat the course.
 Students will be allowed to repeat the course no more than once.
 A second grade below a B will make students ineligible to continue in programs requiring this course.
+Students must pass the lecture, seminar and practicum to advance in the specialty program.

 NU-672P Advanced Practice Psychiatric/ Mental Health Nursing Practicum IICredits: 2